saraswatnitin/IMT_RecommendationSystem/README.md

+# This repo contains -
-# This is a Content-based Recommendation-System built on top of Flask Web Framework
+## Content Filtering Recommendation-System built on top of Flask Web Framework
+## Collaborative Filtering
+## SVD & ALS algorithms for Matrix Factorization
+## Neural Collaborative Filtering for Hybrid Approach

 ## Step 1 :

 Create a directory on your local machine and  download the below 2 files from the google drive link below -